Liberal Arts and 55+ Program

 The Annie Watson Student Bursary provides financial support for adult learners who cannot otherwise participate in courses offered to adults 55+ by the SFU Liberal Arts and 55+ Program.
 The family of the late Annie Watson, a student in the program, helped establish the bursary in 2011.
 Since then, both students and instructors have contributed to the fund.
 The bursary covers a significant amount of course registration fees.

-Bursary students are eligible to take up to two courses per semester at a reduced rate of $25 per course.
+Bursary students are eligible to take up to two courses in the fall and spring terms, one course in the summer term.
+Bursary students pay a reduced rate of $25 per course.

 To be eligible you must have a gross income of $24,328 or less for a single person and $30,286 or less for couples married or in a common-law relationship.